NAMI ADHD Support & Resources Near You

 Yep, many local NAMI chapters offer ADHD-focused support groups for both adults with ADHD and parents of kids with ADHD.
 The NAMI Connection groups welcome adults with ADHD, while NAMI Family Support Groups and NAMI Basics programs serve parents and caregivers.
 Contact your local NAMI chapter to find ADHD groups near you.

-Can NAMI help me find an ADHD specialist or treatment?
+Can NAMI help me find an ADHD specialist or support?

-Yes, the NAMI HelpLine (1-800-950-NAMI) can give you referrals to ADHD specialists, clinics, and treatment programs in your area.
+Yes, the NAMI HelpLine (1-800-950-NAMI) can help you find ADHD-informed specialists, clinics, and local programs.
 NAMI volunteers can also help you understand insurance coverage and navigate the mental health system.
 Your local NAMI chapter may have a list of ADHD-friendly providers.

 Does NAMI offer education programs about ADHD?

-Yes, NAMI's Family-to-Family program includes comprehensive education about ADHD—brain biology, treatment options, and family management strategies.
+Yes, NAMI's Family-to-Family program includes education about ADHD—brain biology, support options, and family strategies.
 NAMI Basics is specifically designed for parents of kids with mental health conditions including ADHD.
 Many local chapters also offer ADHD-specific workshops and educational events.

 Is NAMI's support free?